crystilonz/tumour_deep_learning/src/readme.md

 # Readme

-Put a brief description of your code here.
-This should at least describe the file structure.
+This repository holds the code relevant to the dissertation

 ## Build instructions